Man found dead in car parked outside CVS in Hollywood

 HOLLYWOOD, FLA.
-(WSVN) - A death investigation is currently underway in Hollywood.
+(WSVN) - Police are investigating after a man was found dead in a car parked outside a CVS Pharmacy in Hollywood.

-Hollywood Police responded to the scene outside a CVS along North Federal Highway and Johnson Street, Saturday morning.
+Hollywood Police units responded to the scene along North Federal Highway and Johnson Street, just after 8 a.m., Saturday.

-Responding officers found a deceased man inside a black BMW parked outside the store.
+Responding officers found the man’s body inside a black BMW parked outside the store.

 Officials said the car appears to have been parked there for a few days.